jdfung/jdfung/README.md

 <br>

-<p align="justify">I am a final-year software engineering student with a passion for creating efficient and innovative software solutions.
+<p align="justify">I am a Fresh Graduate Software Engineer with a passion for creating efficient and innovative software solutions.
 My academic background and personal projects have provided me with a solid foundation in programming languages such as Kotlin, Java, Python, and C/C++, as well as experience in developing software applications, game development as well as web development.</p>

 <p align="justify">Outside of the classroom, I enjoy exploring new technologies and expanding my knowledge in software engineering.
 I am also an avid gamer and enjoy playing and discover any advancement in game developments.
 I've been developing a few small games and applications in regards to my passion.</p>